-Canoeing and kayaking are great ways to see the Pictured Rocks, but can be extremely dangerous due to rapidly changing weather and lake conditions.
-Only experienced boaters with appropriate skills and equipment should canoe or kayak Lake Superior.
+Boating, canoeing and kayaking are great ways to see the Pictured Rocks, but can be extremely dangerous due to rapidly changing weather and lake conditions.
+Only experienced boaters with appropriate skills and equipment should go out on Lake Superior.

 The weather near Lake Superior is unpredictable.
 Summers are often warm but be prepared for cool, rainy, windy weather.
 Hypothermia can occur at any time; know the symptoms.
 Use a layered clothing system.

 Sand is unstable and may collapse.
 Do not build sand tunnels.